 Glitch background generator

 Create glitchy SVG backgrounds with 3 styles, gradients, and distortion controls.
-Export SVG for free, then convert to PNG with rrrasterize on Uwarp.
+Export SVG for free, then convert to PNG with Squoosh.

 What is a glitch background generator?

-A glitch background generator builds distorted, futuristic backdrops as scalable SVG.
-On this page you run ggglitch by fffuel (https://www.fffuel.co/ggglitch/) inside Uwarp’s tool directory: pick a style, tune colors and glitch settings, and export vector art for the web or print.
-Uwarp does not host the editor logic; we surface the tool next to related workflows such as rrrasterize (/rrrasterize) for SVG-to-PNG conversion.
-If you need cyberpunk album art, game menus, or hero imagery, start here, export SVG, then optimize or rasterize as needed.
+A glitch background generator builds distorted, futuristic backdrops as scalable SVG. ggglitch by fffuel (https://www.fffuel.co/ggglitch/) lets you pick a style, tune colors and glitch settings, and export vector art for the web or print.
+Pair it with Squoosh (/squoosh) when you need SVG-to-PNG conversion.
+For cyberpunk album art, game menus, or hero imagery, export SVG first, then optimize or rasterize as needed.

 Generator features